Plumsail/documents-docs/source/flow/how-tos/documents/fill-docx-merge-fields.rst

-Fill merge fields in DOCX document in Microsoft Flow and Azure Logic Apps
+Fill merge fields in DOCX document in Power Automate (Microsoft Flow) and Azure Logic Apps
 =========================================================================

-This article demonstrates how to fill merge fields in a DOCX Word document with the help of `Microsoft Flow <https://flow.microsoft.com>`_.
+This article demonstrates how to fill merge fields in a DOCX Word document with the help of `Power Automate (Microsoft Flow) <https://flow.microsoft.com>`_.
 This approach allows you to create simple DOCX template with merge fields and generate new documents by filling those fields.

 We will generate a hiring contract.
 Our source document with merge fields and result document has to be stored somewhere.
-Microsoft Flow has a lot of connectors for different systems.
+Power Automate (Microsoft Flow) has a lot of connectors for different systems.
 Here are just a few of them:

 - SharePoint
 - Salesforce